 To expand this player, hover the mouse over the text of this section.
-The text will turn blue, and an compared it is consulted in the right of the text.
+The text will turn blue, and an icon will appear to the right of the text.
 Click on this to expand it.

 There are two ways of viewing video with this tool.
 Either live, or recorded video.